Find support and resources if you have failed an exam or assessment.

 The Disability and Dyslexia Support Service (DDSS) has a programme of support and resources developed by specialist mentors, covering topics such as what to do when things go wrong, dealing with negative feedback, and managing perfectionism.

-Please note that currently the workshops are only for students registered with DDSS, however all students can access the resources on the below webpages.
+Please note, these workshops are for students identifying as disabled, still seeking a diagnosis, or registered with DDSS, however all students can access the resources on the below webpages

 In the below videos, members of University staff share their experiences of failure and how they learned from it.